 Plus, there’s a simple Honey Pineapple Ham Glaze recipe included to make your ham even more delicious and fresh without refined sugar!

 Because Hatfield makes BIG and SMALL hams, you can make an easier, delicious holiday meal with just the right portion size for your small gathering!
-Hatfield now offers NEW sizes:
+They offer these sizes:

 - Hatfield ½ Pre-Sliced Pit Ham